PDF417/pdf417-android/README.md

 }
 ```

 However, some recognizers require camera with autofocus.
-If you try to start recognition with those recognizers on a device that does not have camera with autofocus, you will get an error.
+If you try to start recognition with those recognizers on a device that does not have a camera with autofocus, you will get an error.
 To prevent that, you can check whether certain recognizer requires autofocus by calling its [requiresAutofocus](https://pdf417.github.io/pdf417-android/com/microblink/entities/recognizers/Recognizer.html#requiresAutofocus--) method.

 If you already have an array of recognizers, you can easily filter out all recognizers that require autofocus from array using the following code snippet: